 - The Colket Center draws students from all across campus for meals, postal needs, books, and meetings.
 The atrium opens the floors of the center to one another, giving students immediate access and understanding of the activities upon entry.
 A student at the main floor can see other students gathering below for an event or people gathering upstairs for a lecture in the Ballroom.
 This three-dimensional quality adds to the vibrancy of the site.

 - The Sutton Commons expanded seating capacity from 388 to 530 seats to meet the long-term increase in student enrollment.

 - The Colket Center provides expanded meeting space for student groups, study groups, SGA offices and other programs functions.
-The office of student publications such as The Brackety-Ack and On Concept's Edge are housed in the Colket Center.

 - The larger, brighter Roanoke College Bookstore and post office are in the lower level of the new center.

 - Entertainment facilities, such as a television lounge, a game room, and a snack bar offer informal gathering and a location for student social events.